elmtree-askmo/cloudcannon-app/content/learn/engineering/describe-the-electrical-characteristics-of-an-ideal-inductor-in-a-sinusoidal-ac-regime.md

 seo:
   title: QuickTakes | Engineering
   page_description: >-
-    This content describes the electrical characteristics of an ideal inductor in a sinusoidal AC regime, focusing on inductive reactance, voltage-current relationships, phase shifts, impedance, and the behavior of inductors in AC circuits.
+    This content discusses the electrical characteristics of an ideal inductor in a sinusoidal AC regime, including inductive reactance, voltage-current relationship, phase shift, impedance, and the behavior of inductors in circuits.
   page_keywords: >-
-    ideal inductor, electrical characteristics, sinusoidal AC regime, inductive reactance, voltage-current relationship, phase shift, impedance, total opposition, current flow, power in inductive circuits, reactive power, complex power
+    inductor, ideal inductor, sinusoidal AC, inductive reactance, voltage-current relationship, phase shift, impedance, reactive power, Lenz's Law, complex power
 author: QuickTakes
 question: >-
     Describe the electrical characteristics of an ideal inductor in a sinusoidal AC regime.